-The planning and development director 8. and zoning administrator shall review the submitted SIP with reference to the GDP approval, the evaluation criteria in s.
+8. The planning and development director and zoning administrator shall review the submitted SIP with reference to the GDP approval, the evaluation criteria in s.
 10.291(4). and town comments and recommendations.
-Within 50 days of receipt of a complete submittal (of within 10 days of such receipt in the event and town offers that the comments recommendations before the zonina administrator's determination of completeness is made), the director and zoning administrator shall determine whether the SIP is consistent with the approved GDP.
+Within 50 days of receipt of a complete submittal (of within 10 days of such receipt in the event that the town offers comments and recommendations before the zoning administrator's determination of completeness is made), the director and zoning administrator shall determine whether the SIP is consistent with the approved GDP.
 Inconsistencies shall require an amendment to the GDP according to the procedure in sub.
 10.291(5)(a).
-If generally consistent with the approved GDP and the evaluation criteria, the director and zoning administrator shall, within such timeframe, approve the SIP as submitted or with necessary modifications to achieve full consistency.
+If generally consistent with the approved GDP and the evaluation criteria, the director and zoning administrator shall, within such timeframe, SIP as submitted or approve the with modifications necessary to achieve full consistency.
 If approved with modifications, the applicant shall submit modified SIP materials consistent with the approval before the issuance of zoning permits.